farid-anf/AddmitionFromEM/README.md

 These combined methods—imputation using KNNImputer, visual inspection with heat maps, and statistical validation through chi-square tests—provided a comprehensive approach to handling missing data and understanding the key factors influencing patient outcomes.
 This rigorous analytical process ensures that our findings are both reliable and actionable.

+## **Pre-processing and Training Data Development**

+## **Summary:** ##

+We provide a comparison of performance metrics for different classification models used on the same dataset.
+The models compared include Logistic Regression, XGBClassifier, RandomForestClassifier, Deep Neural Network (DNN), and an Ensemble Model (Voting Classifier) of all the previous models.
+The metrics compared are Accuracy, Precision, Recall, F1 Score, and AUC-ROC.

+#### Key Observations:

+1. **Accuracy**:
+   - The Ensemble Model (Voting Classifier) has the highest accuracy at 0.8213.
+   - The Deep Neural Network (DNN) closely follows with an accuracy of 0.8208.
+   - Logistic Regression has the lowest accuracy at 0.8153.

+2. **Precision**:
+   - The DNN achieves the highest precision at 0.6923, indicating it is the best at correctly identifying positive instances among those predicted as positive.
+   - The RandomForestClassifier has the lowest precision at 0.6627.

+3. **Recall**:
+   - The XGBClassifier has the highest recall at 0.4621, meaning it is the best at identifying all actual positive instances.
+   - Logistic Regression has the lowest recall at 0.4269, indicating it misses more actual positive instances compared to other models.

+4. **F1 Score**:
+   - The XGBClassifier has the highest F1 Score at 0.5481, suggesting it has the best balance between precision and recall.
+   - Logistic Regression has the lowest F1 Score at 0.5221.

+5. **AUC-ROC**:
+   - The Ensemble Model (Voting Classifier) has the highest AUC-ROC at 0.8543, indicating the best overall ability to distinguish between positive and negative classes.
+   - Logistic Regression has the lowest AUC-ROC at 0.6812, indicating the poorest performance in distinguishing between classes.

+### Conclusions:

+- **Ensemble Model (Voting Classifier)**:
+  - This model stands out with the highest AUC-ROC score (0.8543) and high accuracy (0.8213), making it the best overall performer in terms of distinguishing between classes and general prediction accuracy.

+- **Deep Neural Network (DNN)**:
+  - The DNN shows strong performance with the highest precision (0.6923) and near-top accuracy (0.8208), indicating it is very effective at correctly predicting positive instances among those it classifies as positive.

+- **XGBClassifier**:
+  - This model excels in recall (0.4621) and F1 Score (0.5481), making it particularly effective in identifying positive instances and balancing precision and recall.

+- **Logistic Regression**:
+  - While Logistic Regression has the lowest performance across most metrics, it still serves as a useful baseline model with reasonable accuracy (0.8153) and AUC-ROC (0.6812).

+- **RandomForestClassifier**:
+  - This model performs moderately well across all metrics but does not lead in any particular area.
+Its performance is solid but not exceptional compared to the other models.

+Overall, the Ensemble Model (Voting Classifier) provides the best overall performance, making it the preferred choice if one aims to maximize both accuracy and the ability to distinguish between classes.
+The DNN and XGBClassifier also show strong individual performance in precision and recall, respectively, and could be considered depending on the specific needs of precision or recall in a given application.